Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Methods

 \subsection{Datasets}

-One hundred ninety seven patients with LARC treated with induction or consolidation total neoadjuvant therapy (TNT) and selected for WW surveillance at restaging (8 to 12 weeks after completing TNT) were analyzed to classify LR vs. cCR using pairs of endoscopic images at restaging and a follow-up.
-A total of 2,278 images (LR = 768, cCR = 1,510) were available for use.
-Model training was performed using 7,392 image pairs (restaging and intermediate follow-up as well as temporally ordered pairs of follow-ups) from 135 patients.
-Testing was performed on a held-out set of 368 image pairs (restaging and last follow up) from 62 patients as gold standard ground truth was only available after last follow up, when patients go for surgery or are determined to have sustained cCR.
-As a result, labels for training used the ground truth from final follow-up, even if LR or evidence of cCR may not be apparent to surgeons from the intermediate follow-ups, presenting a more challenging training with imperfect labels scenario.
+One hundred ninety seven patients with locally advanced rectal cancer, treated with induction or consolidation TNT and selected for WW surveillance at restaging, were analyzed in this study to classify LR versus cCR.
+A total of 2,278 images (LR $=$ 768, cCR $=$ 1,510) were available for use.
+We utilized 135 patients, corresponding to 7,392 image pairs (restaging and intermediate follow-up as well as temporally ordered pairs of follow-ups), for training our models.
+Testing was performed on a held-out set of 62 patients (368 image pairs of restaging and last follow up) as gold standard ground truth was only available after last follow up, when patients go for surgery or are determined to have sustained cCR.